EyalRafian/Cryptocurrencies-Analysis/README.md

 ## Description

-A streamlit app with FastAPI backend for Crypto screening and analysis.
-Data is imported from the yfinance library.
+A streamlit app with FastAPI backend for crypto screening and analysis.
+In this project, using `FastAPI` for the backend service and `streamlit` for the frontend service. `docker-compose` orchestrates the two services and allows communication between them.

 ## Quick start